manhdaovan/manhdaovan/README.md

 passion for creating clean architectures and making things work (then making people happy).

 This page describes the most efficient ways to work with me.
-Please feel free to contribute to it by opening a merge request.
+Please feel free to contribute to it by opening a pull request.

 ## Values